luigimattino/art-event-api/README.md

 #### Example

 To call this service, you would make a GET request to the endpoint `/api/ongoing-events` with the optional query parameter `city`.
 When the service is called, it retrieves a list of events from the database, filtered by the city parameter if it is provided.
 It also filter all events that are currently ongoing, comparing the `openingDate` and `closingDate` fields of the event with the current date.
+The `openingDate` and `closingDate` fields are both in ISO 8601 format, which is a standardized format for representing date and time information.
+The format is `YYYY-MM-DDTHH:MM:SS.sssZ`, where `T` separates the date and time components and `Z` indicates that the time is in UTC.
+The `.sss` portion is optional, and is used to represent milliseconds.
+These fields can be easily parsed and used to perform calculations or comparisons with other dates.

 #### Input